dotkernel/development/wsl/os/almalinux9/README.md

 Save and close the file.

-Install and configure all necessary services by running the below Ansible command:
+Install requirements and initialize systemd by running the below Ansible command:

     ansible-playbook -i hosts install.yml --ask-become-pass

 The installation process will iterate over each task in the playbook and will output a short summary with the results.

-At this point, Ubuntu 20 needs to be restarted, so quit it by pressing `Control` + `d`.
+AlmaLinux 9 needs to be restarted, so quit it by pressing `Control` + `d`.

 Open Windows Terminal.

-Stop Ubuntu 20:
+Stop AlmaLinux 9:

-    wsl -t Ubuntu-20.04
+    wsl -t AlmaLinux9

-Start Ubuntu 20:
+Start AlmaLinux 9:

-    wsl -d Ubuntu-20.04
+    wsl -d AlmaLinux9

+Move inside the directory `development/wsl`:

+    cd ~/development/wsl/

+Continue installation by running the below Ansible command:

+    ansible-playbook -i hosts install.yml --ask-become-pass

+The installation process will iterate over each task in the playbook and will output a short summary with the results.

 Now check if everything works by opening in your browser:
 * [http://localhost/](http://localhost/) - Apache's default home page